We are very lucky in Somerset to have found 16 of the 17 breeding species of UK bats. This is approx one third of all the UK Mammal species.

 Horseshoe bats possess a distinctive horseshoe-shaped noseleaf.
-Only found in the south west of England and south west Wales.
-Also hangs upside down, with wings wrapped round its body.
+Only found in the southwest of England and southwest Wales.
+Also hangs upside down, with wings wrapped around its body.
 The adults are the size of a hanging pear.

-Nationally endangered, with only approx. 5-6000 individual.
+Nationally endangered, with only approx. 5-6000 individuals.
 Around 12% of the national breeding colony are roosting in the Mendips, and hibernating in local caves.

 Whiskered bat (Myotis mystacinus)

-Slightly smaller than Brandt’s bat but sharing the same shaggy fur.
+Slightly smaller than Brandt’s bat but shares the same shaggy fur.

 Small roosts in older cottages, we have little information on Somerset roosts

 Rare Bat Species in Somerset

 Brandt’s bat (Myotis brandtii)

 Very similar to the whiskered bat, only being separated as distinct species in 1970.
 Has been recorded in Somerset, but limited knowledge of their breeding status so far.